CMS logoCMS event Hgg

 Figure 3:

 The W boson mass measurement.
-Measured and predicted $ p_{\mathrm{T}}^{\mu} $ distributions, showing the sensitivity to $ m_{\mathrm{W}} $ from the characteristic Jacobian peak at $ {\sim}m_{\mathrm{W}}/ $ 2.
-The predicted $ \mathrm{W}\to\mu\nu $ contribution is shown in red, while the background contributions are shown in blue, purple, and yellow.
-Additional background contributions are included but not visible.
-The prediction is adjusted to the best fit values of the nuisance parameters and the measured value of $ m_{\mathrm{W}} $.
+Measured and postfit $ p_{\mathrm{T}}^{\mu} $ distributions, showing the sensitivity to $ m_{\mathrm{W}} $ from the characteristic peak at $ {\sim}m_{\mathrm{W}}/ $ 2.
+The predicted $ \mathrm{W}\to\mu\nu $ contribution, shown in red, reflects the measured value of $ m_{\mathrm{W}} $.
+The dominant background contributions are shown as colored filled histograms.
 The bottom panel shows the ratio between the number of events observed in data, including variations in the predictions, and the total nominal prediction.
 The vertical bars represent the statistical uncertainties in the data.
 A shift in the $ m_{\mathrm{W}} $ value shifts the peak of the distribution, as illustrated by the solid and dashed magenta lines, which show an increase or decrease of $ m_{\mathrm{W}} $ by 9.9 MeV.
-The total contribution of all theoretical and experimental uncertainties in the predictions, after the systematic uncertainty profiling in the maximum likelihood fit, is shown by the gray band.
+The total contribution of all theoretical and experimental uncertainties in the predictions, after the uncertainty profiling in the maximum likelihood fit, is shown by the gray band.

 png pdf